 Representing the Harvest Club – Herbert Wakefield

 Their key aims are to raise the levels of NHW awareness and activity in the village, particularly in helping the more vulnerable to protect themselves and their property and to feel safe in their homes.
 The team are keen to hear from you with ideas for keeping Orston clear of crime and anti-social behaviour.

-Neighbourhood Policing Team – Your Neighbourhood Watch coordinators have developed a good working relationship with the Bingham Neighbourhood Policing Team, particularly with PC Caroline Voce and PCSO Sally Charles.
+Neighbourhood Policing Team – Your Neighbourhood Watch coordinators have developed a good working relationship with the Bingham Neighbourhood Policing Team, particularly with PC Caroline Voce and PCSO David Wesson.
 We are also represented at the Local Area Group meetings with the police at which are discussed and agreed local policing priorities.
 This ensures our local concerns are heard and dealt with.

 The latest police activity for our area (Bingham & Trent) can be found on the Notts.
 Police web page which is constantly updated and can be found here

 Emergency Calls – 999 – Threat to life, crime in progress, suspicious person